 The capital is fully subscribed when the partners have promised to bring assets to the company in cash or in kind for an amount equaling the capital.
 In the moment of the subscription, at least one quarter of the nominal value of the shares representing contributions in cash must be paid in.
-Payment of the remaining value shall be made in installments upon the decision of the board of directors.
+Payment of the remaining value shall be made in installments upon the decision of the management bodies of the company.
 Shares of contributions in kind must be fully paid in at the moment of subscribing.
 The law does not permit contributions in services.
+The shares of a joint stock company may be ordinary or privileged